Conan O'Brien Must Go: Season 3 (2026)

+Release

+The series premiered on Max in the United States on April 18, 2024, and consists of four episodes.
+O'Brien traveled to Norway, Thailand, Argentina, and Ireland for the first season.

-On May 15, 2024, the series was renewed for a second season that consists of three episodes and premiered in May 2025.
+On May 15, 2024, the series was renewed for a second season, which consists of three episodes and premiered on May 8, 2025, on HBO Max.
 O'Brien traveled to New Zealand, Austria, and Spain for the second season.

-On March 10, 2025, the series was renewed for a third season.
+On March 10, 2025, the series was renewed for a third season, which consists of four episodes and premiered on August 21, 2026, on HBO.
+O'Brien traveled to India, the Netherlands, Morocco, and the Philippines for the third season.

 Reception

 The first season received widespread critical acclaim.
 On the review aggregator website Rotten Tomatoes, Conan O'Brien Must Go has an approval rating of 94% based on 18 reviews, with an average rating of 8.7/10.
 The website's consensus reads: "Less an informative travelogue than a pretense for Conan O'Brien to mug in exotic locales, Must Go is a must watch for fans of the comedian's antic shenanigans."
 Metacritic, which uses a weighted average, assigned a score of 77 out of 100 based on 6 critics, indicating "generally favorable" reviews.
 Tania Hussain writing for Collider described the show as "what might be the year's most inventive and wildly hilarious series," and that it was "a shame there are only four episodes."
 Stephen Rodrick writing for Variety gave the show a positive review.
 In another positive review, Eric Deggans writing for NPR called the show a "funhouse mirror version of a travel show", with Jen Chaney writing for Vulture similarly noting the series "is much more blatant about its interest in riffing on and subverting the tropes of the travel format" than the Conan Without Borders series.
 In an otherwise positive review from The A.V.
 Club, Meredith Hobbs Coons noted that, "the vibes can be a bit off at times, and certain scenes seem to drag, as if he's willing with all his might to draw comedy from them", with Variety similarly mentioning that, "some of the stuff goes on a bit long".

 Many reviewers praised O'Brien's self-deprecating approach to comedy, noting that the choice helped avoid any cultural insensitivity.
 The episode in Ireland in which O'Brien explores his heritage was especially praised for its profundity and heartwarming qualities.
 At the 76th Primetime Creative Arts Emmy Awards, the show won in Outstanding Writing for a Nonfiction Program for the episode "Ireland" and was nominated in Outstanding Hosted Nonfiction Series or Special.
 At the 77th Primetime Creative Arts Emmy Awards, the show was nominated in the same categories.
 The episode "Austria" was nominated for "Outstanding Writing For A Nonfiction Program" and the series won in the category "Outstanding Hosted Nonfiction Series Or Special".